bitnami/charts/bitnami/moodle/README.md

-# Moodle
+# Moodle(TM) LMS

-[Moodle](https://www.moodle.org) is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalized learning environments
+[Moodle](https://www.moodle.org)(TM) LMS is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalized learning environments

 ## TL;DR